-On 10 March 2021, the SFDR enters into full force and effect and, therefore, from that date on, financial institutions and market participants must comply with the SFDR (disclosure) requirements.
+- diligence requirements resulting from the pending EU-initiative for a Corporate Sustainability Due Diligence Directive (CSDDD) (COM/2022/71 final). - As a result of the EU Action Plan, among others, the Sustainable Finance Disclosure Regulation (SFDR) (Regulation (EU) 2019/2088) entered into full force and effect and, therefore, from that date on, financial institutions and market participants must comply with the SFDR (disclosure) requirements.
 Dutch guidelines are being provided by the AFM.

-Contributor profiles
+Contributor Profiles